**Reese Witherspoon Book Club List Updated on 9/29/23**

 I love Alice Hoffman and I have read every book in this series.
 This one did not disappoint.
 I love that this book takes place one generation before Practical Magic.

-I wasn’t sure how I felt about this book initially.
+I wasn’t sure how I felt about this contemporary fiction book initially.
 Eleanor bugged me in a way that I could not identify.
-She is not supposed to be likable initially which is why I persevered and I ended up liking the book.
+She is not supposed to be likable initially which is why I persevered and I ended up loving the book and Eleanor.

 August 2019 Reese Witherspoon Book Club Pick